 Cargo Transporters is the second national transportation company to announce adoption of Qualcomm’s MCP200.
 In July 2009, Schneider National announced that it would deploy MCP200 fleet-wide.

-“Cargo Transporters is a very forward-thinking company and recognizes the value in utilizing technology to more effectively achieve their business goals,” says Norm Ellis, vice president of transportation and logistics sales and service for Qualcomm Enterprise Services.
-“With MCP200, Cargo Transporters can extend their operation to the driver, enabling the driver to be more productive during nondrive time.”
+“Cargo Transporters is a very forward-thinking company and recognizes the value in utilizing technology to more effectively achieve their business goals,” said Norm Ellis, vice president of transportation and logistics sales and service for Qualcomm Enterprise Services.
+“With MCP200, Cargo Transporters can extend their operation to the driver, enabling the driver to be more productive during non-drive time.”

-“Cargo Transporters has enjoyed the benefits of the MCP100 for some time now, and adopting MCP200 is a natural migration for us,” says Dennis Dellinger, president of Cargo Transporters.
+“Cargo Transporters has enjoyed the benefits of the MCP100 for some time now, and adopting MCP200 is a natural migration for us,” said Dennis Dellinger, president of Cargo Transporters.

-Cargo Transporters recently has taken advantage of other Qualcomm Transportation Services.
-In the past year, Cargo Transporters has implemented Qualcomm’s Hours of Service (HOS), a proactive compliance management tool designed to enable fleets to optimize dispatch assignments by providing accurate up-to-date driver hours-availability information.
-Qualcomm says HOS offers customers the resources necessary to document compliance with the U.S. Department of Transportation’s hours-of-service regulation 395.15 — including rules revised in August 2005 — and that its Web-based HOS system can be adapted rapidly if additional changes in the rules should occur.
+Cargo Transporters has recently taken advantage of other Qualcomm Transportation Services.
+In the past year, Cargo Transporters has implemented Qualcomm’s Hours of Service (HOS), a proactive compliance management tool enabling fleets to optimize dispatch assignments by providing accurate, up-to-date driver hours availability information.
+HOS offers customers the resources necessary to document compliance with the U.S. Department of Transportation’s (DOT’s) hours of service regulation 395.15, including rules revised in August 2005.
+Qualcomm’s Web-based HOS system can be adapted rapidly if additional changes in the rules should occur.